 What Happens When You Delete Your Google Disavow File?

-James Parsons by James Parsons Updated Oct 19th, 2024 12 min read 0 Comments
+James Parsons by James Parsons Updated Nov 8th, 2024 12 min read 0 Comments

 0:00 Listen to audio podcast

-Deleting a Google Disavow File
+Deleting A Google Disavow File

 Links are extremely important to SEO, and that's true for both positive and negative links.
 While true negative SEO isn't really a concern – Google can easily detect and stop such things from happening – you can still fall victim to links that effectively penalize you rather than support your site.